Skip to main content

 How much does it cost to rent a Sprinter van with a driver in NYC?

-A Sprinter van rental with driver in NYC is $200/hour with a 4-hour minimum — $800 base plus tax and gratuity — for hourly charter.
-Airport group transfers are flat-rate: a Sprinter to JFK starts at $395 for the whole vehicle.
+A Sprinter van rental with driver in NYC is custom pricing with a 4-hour minimum — a custom all-in quote — for hourly charter.
+Airport group transfers are flat-rate: a Sprinter to JFK starts at a custom quote for the whole vehicle.
 Long-distance trips and multi-day itineraries are quoted individually.
 Every rate includes the professional chauffeur, fuel, and tolls, with no surge pricing.

 What is the minimum rental time for a Sprinter van?

-Four hours for hourly charters — at $200/hour that means an $800 base is the entry point for a Sprinter by the hour.
-Airport transfers are the exception: those are flat-rate per trip (JFK from $395) with no hourly minimum, so a one-way group airport run costs half of what the shortest hourly booking would.
+Four hours for hourly charters — at custom pricing that means an a custom quote is the entry point for a Sprinter by the hour.
+Airport transfers are the exception: those are flat-rate per trip (JFK available by custom quote) with no hourly minimum, so a one-way group airport run costs half of what the shortest hourly booking would.

 How much is a Sprinter van to JFK?